Getting Ready for World Service Business Conference

 The term hybrid is used to describe a group composed of members attending a single meeting where all can hear and share but may be present either in the same physical location (face-to-face) or through some form of electronic device (virtual).

-A hybrid group may register only once and is assigned one group number but may appear on staging.oa.org in both the face-to-face listing and the virtual listing and will clearly indicate that they are a hybrid meeting.
+A hybrid group may register only once and is assigned one group number but may appear on staging.staging.oa.org in both the face-to-face listing and the virtual listing and will clearly indicate that they are a hybrid meeting.

 2019b Amended 2023.